tecompufiv/custom-text-image-compress/README.md

 4. for each m in M's: M = H * M * H [* scalar].
 5. for each m in M's: sumColumns(M).

+## Conclusion

+- The program resulted in a *modular program*, you can get an HW array of chars from an image by calling the main function and giving it the path to your image, *I recommend using complete paths NOT relative paths*.

+- The program is *using full docstring* showing params, returns, and function being usen inside a function.

+- The program *succesfully gets chars without blank spaces* or fixel sizes,this is done by a custom code.

+- The program *succesfully applies the HW transform to the 64x64 matrixes*, the Hadamard Walsh matrix is being generated inside the code as custom.

+- All images convertions and modifications are *made custom pixel by pixel*.

+- The program *needs only a single path* to and image and it will get the HW vectors.

+- Dependencies between functions are minimal and said functions are modular, *following modularity rules*.

 ## Additional information